cowboysdude/MMM-DailyQuote/README.md

  SO putting in a config section in the module and adding 'language: "en"' won't work ;)  So before anyone tells you to try it.

-There are however only 2 translation files for this en and de....if you'd like to contribute please let me know.

 Restart mirror... enjoy...